New to wine? Wanting to know about the process? Confused by the lingo? Look no further than our glossary of winemaking

 V Volatile Acidity Seen as a wine fault aroma of vinegar.
 Can be used as a winemaking technique where the volatile acidity (VA) of a wine is deliberately elevated in order to enhance the fruitiness of wines that are meant to be consumed young.
 Vanillin An aldehyde found naturally in oak that imparts a vanilla aroma in wine.
 Varietal A wine made from a single grape variety Véraison French term (now English also) for the onset of ripening of the grape cluster.
+So French, there in no English translation.
 Vin de paille French for "straw wine", a dried grape wine.
 Similar process to Vin Santo in Italy.
 Vinegar A sour-tasting, highly acidic, liquid made from the oxidation of ethanol in wine, cider, beer, fermented fruit juice, or nearly any other liquid containing alcohol.
 Vinification The process of making grape juice into wine.
 Vin jaune French for "yellow wine", a wine fermented and matured under a yeast film that protects it, similar to the flor in Sherry production.
 Vinimatic An enclosed fermentation tank with rotating blades that operates similar to a cement mixer with the propose of maximizing extraction during maceration and minimizing the potential for oxidation.
+Like a big treadmill.
 Volatile acidity Acids that are detectable on both the nose and the palate.
 The level of fatty or volatile acids in a wine that are capable of evaporating at low temperatures.
 Acetic and carbonic acids are the most common volatile acids but butyric, formic and propionic acids can also be found in wine.
 Excessive amounts of VA are considered a wine fault.
 Volatile phenols Phenolic compounds found in wine that may contribute to off odours and flavours that are considered wine faults.
 The most common types of volatile phenols found in wine are ethyl and vinyl phenols.
 To a limited degree some volatile phenols may contribute pleasing aromas that add to a wine's complexity, such as ethyl-4-guaiacol which imparts a smokey-spicy aroma.